Angela Singer: Activism

 Singer is an artist and an animal advocate.
 Like other artists such as Sue Coe, she is concerned with the ethics of using live animals in art.
 She will not work with living animals or have living creatures harmed or killed for her art.
 In the early 1990s she worked with the animal rights group Animal Liberation Victoria, Australia (ALV) antivivisection campaign.

 A quote from Singer, regarding her use of taxidermy as an art form:I think using taxidermy is a way for me to honour the animals’ life, because all the taxidermy I use was once a trophy kill. ...
-The very idea of a trophy animal is sickening to me.She is not related to Peter Singer, the animal rights activist and philosopher.
+The very idea of a trophy animal is sickening to me.